Mario Einaudi: Cornell University

 Einaudi joined the Government Department of Cornell University in 1945 and immediately set about changing the course of comparative political theory.
 Eventually, Einaudi became the Goldwin Smith Professor, chair of the Department of Government from 1951 to 1956 and again from 1959 to 1963, presiding over an expansion of the Department from 5 to 12 members.
 Three central tenets to Einaudi's work were: that the study of politics must be embedded in history; that Europe and the United States have much to teach each other about the practice of democratic politics; and that the classics of political theory must inform the study of contemporary democratic states.
 These themes were best embodied in his 1959 book, The Roosevelt Revolution.

 In 1960, Einaudi was asked to be the founding director of the Center for International Studies to initiate Cornell University's newfound commitment to engage in interdisciplinary research in international affairs.
 He envisioned international studies going beyond courses in area studies and foreign languages to include academic efforts to deal with economic, social, and development problems around the world.
 His foresight and leadership resulted in a design for the Center that insured its viability and growth into the future.
 Starting with a $3.25 million grant from the Ford Foundation in 1962, he raised more than $11 million to fund and endow international studies at Cornell during his leadership of the Center from 1960 to 1962 and 1966 to 1968.

+In 1991, the Center for International Studies was renamed in honor of its founder as the Mario Einaudi Center for International Studies.